araujo88/BitLDC/README.md

 - **Challenges**: Data privacy issues, the need for global standardization, and the delay between the actual event of death and its official registration.

 ### 3. Cryptographic Proofs of Life
-- **Periodic Verification**: Individuals could periodically provide cryptographic proof of life, such as a digitally signed message or a transaction, similar to the "proof of life" mechanism in the BitDC protocol.
+- **Periodic Verification**: Individuals could periodically provide cryptographic proof of life, such as a digitally signed message or a transaction, similar to the "proof of life" mechanism in the BitLDC protocol.
 - **Challenges**: The system depends on the individual's participation and may not account for sudden deaths.

 ### 4. AI and Machine Learning